InternationalTradeAdministration/mds-wwtg.gov/_pages/participation.md

 The World Wine Trade Group is a group of government and industry representatives with a mutual interest in facilitating the international trade in wine and avoiding the application of obstacles to international trade in wine.

-WWTG typically meets twice a year with one annual meeting held by the rotating Chair and a second meeting often held in a non-member country.
+The WWTG typically meets twice a year with one annual meeting held by the rotating Chair and a second meeting often held in a non-member country.
 Non-member countries and industry organizations are encouraged to participate in the meetings as Observers.

-<p>Contact <a href="mailto:jamie.ferman@trade.gov">Jamie Ferman</a> to learn more about the benefits of joining the Mutual Acceptance Agreement or if you would like to learn more about the WWTG’s work.</p>
+<p>Contact <a href="mailto:jamie.ferman@trade.gov">Jamie Ferman</a> to learn more about the benefits of joining the <a href="{{site.baseurl}}/mutual-acceptance">Mutual Acceptance Agreement</a> or if you would like to learn more about the WWTG’s work.</p>

 ## Current Members